-Simply put, The Promised Ring is an ingot of precious metal (white, yellow or rose gold, platinum or palladium) combined with your choice of Diamonds or Gemstones, to be presented to your loved one at the time of a marriage proposal.
+The Promised Ring is an ingot of precious metal (white, yellow or rose gold, platinum or palladium) combined with your choice of diamonds or gemstones, to be presented to your loved one at the time of a marriage proposal.

 Each box is unique, created to meet your requirements.
 We have also designed a resizable silver ‘promise ring’ that can be personalised with your own message and symbol.
-These offer a wonderful stopgap while your partner’s ring is being made.
-Should you choose to, you may purchase either only the diamonds/gemstones or the metal.
+These offer a wonderful temporary solution while your partner’s ring is being made.
+Should you choose to, you may purchase either the diamonds/gemstones only, or the metal.